Joe Tessitore

-Joseph William Tessitore (born January 1, 1971) is an American sportscaster for ABC and ESPN.
-He leads ESPN's world championship fight broadcasts as the blow-by-blow broadcaster for Top Rank Boxing on ESPN, serves as a play-by-play announcer for Holey Moley on ABC alongside comedian Rob Riggle and NBA star Stephen Curry and announces college football on ESPN and ABC.
-In 2018 and 2019, Tessitore was also the play-by-play broadcaster of Monday Night Football, alongside former Dallas Cowboys tight end Jason Witten in 2018 and analyst Booger McFarland in 2018 and 2019.
+Joseph William Tessitore (born January 1, 1971) is an American sportscaster for ABC, ESPN and WWE.
+He leads ESPN's world championship fight broadcasts as the play-by-play broadcaster for Top Rank Boxing on ESPN and serves as a play-by-play announcer for Holey Moley on ABC alongside comedian Rob Riggle and NBA star Stephen Curry and announces college football on ESPN and ABC.
+In 2018 and 2019, Tessitore was also the play-by-play broadcaster of Monday Night Football, alongside former Dallas Cowboys tight end Jason Witten and former Tampa Bay Buccaneers and Indianapolis Colts defensive tackle Booger McFarland.
+Having been part of WWE since July 2024, he is currently the play-by-play commentator for Raw alongside former in-ring competitor Wade Barrett.

 Education

-Tessitore graduated from the Boston College Carroll School of Management in 1993.
-He completed his college preparatory studies at Christian Brothers Academy in Albany, New York.
+Born and raised in Schenectady, New York, Tessitore completed his college preparatory studies at Christian Brothers Academy in Albany, New York He graduated from the Boston College Carroll School of Management in 1993.

 Early career

 Tessitore's broadcasting career began at KXAS-TV, an NBC affiliate in the Dallas–Fort Worth metroplex.
 In 1994, he briefly moved to WRGB (CBS) in Albany, New York before joining WFSB (CBS) in Hartford, Connecticut in 1995.
 Tessitore took over the primary sports anchor role in 1997.